 “Morrie, I said—”

 “No, no, no, no,” he muttered under his breath.
 “This can’t be happening.”
 Jason pulled the car over to the side of the road, turned off the engine, and rolled down his window.
 The officer pulled up behind, got out of his car, and walked toward the driver’s door.
-Once the officer reached the window he pulled off his sunglasses and said “Well, Well.
-Hello Jason.
+Once the officer reached the window he pulled off his sunglasses.
+“Well, well, hello Jason.
 I thought I recognized this car.
 Though I’m still surprised to see you.”

 “Hello, Detective Polehaus.”